Rete testis: Development

 In the development of the urinary and reproductive organs, the testis is developed in much the same way as the ovary, originating from mesothelium as well as mesonephros.
 Like the ovary, in its earliest stages it consists of a central mass covered by a surface epithelium.
 In the central mass, a series of cords appear.
 These cords run together toward the future hilum and form a network that ultimately becomes the rete testis.

 Function

 It appears the function of the rete testis is to mix the sperm as they leave the seminiferous tubules.
 Sperm leave the seminiferous tubules in the dilute secretions of Sertoli cells.
 The rete testis does modify the luminal fluids with a limited amount of secretion and reabsorption, but their primary function is to mix and transport the sperm into the efferent ductules, where the major function is reabsorption of about 95% of the fluid, which increases the sperm concentration prior to entering the epididymis.

 Clinical significance

 Rete tubular ectasia is a disorder of the rete testis characterized by multiple benign cysts.

 Etymology

-English uses the New Latin name for the structure, which simply means "network of the testis".
+English uses the Neo-Latin name for the structure, which simply means "network of the testis".